Why This Lemon Curd Works for Macarons – Non-Soggy Recipe.

 - Juice and Zest 2 Lemons2 Lemons

-- Blend together the 100g sugar, a pinch of salt and the lemon zest from 2 lemons, for 20 seconds100g Sugar, 1 Pinch Salt
+- Add 100g sugar, a pinch of salt and the lemon zest from 2 lemons to a blender and blend for 20 seconds100g Sugar, 1 Pinch Salt

-- Add the blended sugar mixture along with the lemon juice from 2 lemons, 2 eggs and 50g unsalted butter to a heatproof bowl over a saucepan of simmering water50g Unsalted Butter, 2 Large eggs (or 3 egg yolks)
+- Add the blended sugar mixture along with 70g lemon juice (don't worry if you have slightly less), 3 egg yolks and 50g unsalted butter to a heatproof bowl over a saucepan of simmering water50g Unsalted Butter, 3 Egg Yolks

 - Whisk using heatproof whisk as the mixture melts and combines

 - Continue to stir over the heat until the mixture thickens.
+Scrape down the sides of the bowl with a silicone spatula every few minutes.
 When the mixture is very thick and creamy and coats the back of a spoon in a thick layer, it is ready.
 Ideally you want to heat it to 170-175 degrees F/ 76-79 degrees C.

 - Lemon Meringue Pie